veerrajukakarla434/vrk-core-java-programming/README.md

 ```
 #### Java For Loop
 * The Java for loop is used to iterate a part of the program several times.
 If the number of iteration is fixed, it is recommended to use for loop.
-* There are three types of for loops in java.
-  * Simple For Loop
-  * For-each or Enhanced For Loop
-  * Labeled For Loop

 * Syntax:

 ```java